Distilleries/Messenger/README.md

         "date_time": "2017-07-12 16:55:00"
       },
       "text": "Hello, it is 16:55 today."
-      // YOU CAN PUT HERE AN ATTACHMENT INSTEAD OF THE TEXT }
+      // YOU CAN PUT HERE AN ATTACHMENT/QUICK REPLIES/SIMPLE REPLIES INSTEAD OF THE TEXT }
   ]
 ```